gguf-org/trainer/README.md

 A trainer GUI for **pig_clip adapters**: small bridge networks that let `pig_clip` (native train/fine-tune shipped as a GGUF) stand in for a diffusion model's original text encoder in the **ggk** engine.
-Two trainer packs ship:
+Three trainer packs ship:

 * **LLaDA-Image-Turbo** — the 16B LLaDA2-MoE text stack is replaced by
   `pig_clip` + a 256-query resampler adapter (the trainer8 recipe); the